 The other half of the equation are some tricks I learned from professional installers.
 I can’t find these tricks anywhere else online, so I’ll share them here.

 Ethernet cable is limited to 328 feet in length, which won’t be a problem in these kinds of homes.
 CAT5e is cost effective and sufficient for 1 gigabit connections; if you need 10 gig, use CAT6.
 In 2016, most of us don’t need 10 gig yet.
 For the foreseeable future, CAT6 is overkill for home use, let alone CAT7 and CAT8.

 Before you run cables, test everything first.
 Plug your long cable into your coupler, plug a shorter cable into the coupler, plug one end into your switch, and plug the other into a computer.
 Make sure it syncs up at gigabit speed.
+Here’s how to check your network speed in Windows 10.
 Mark any defective cable and exchange it–though defects are unlikely.

 Test everything again after you run each cable, of course.

 Drilling and cutting

 Find a place at least a foot away from your electrical outlets.
 Electrical wire interferes with networking, so you want to avoid crossing the two types of wires.

 Next, use a stud finder to find the studs in the walls.
 Mark the locations with a pencil.
 Cut a 3×2 opening in between the studs at the same height as your nearest electrical outlet.